2 Thessalonians 2

 2That ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand.

 The Thessalonians are in genuine distress.
 Someone has claimed the day of the Lord is already here - perhaps through prophecy ("by spirit"), perhaps through preaching ("by word"), perhaps through a forged letter ("as from us").
 Paul addresses all three channels of deception.
-The cure for being shaken is not information alone but the pastoral assurance that they have been fooled.
-The end is not here.
+The pastoral cure for being shaken is the assurance that they have been fooled: the end is not here.
 Trust what you know to be true.

 2 Thessalonians 2:3A Falling Away First